Healthy Families America

-Sinai Hospital's Community Initiatives is a service partner with The Park Heights Human Development Zone.
-Our role to assist women during pregnancy and during the first year of their baby's life.
-We provide home visiting services with the goal of effectively connecting families with health and social services that will enhance the lives of the entire family.
+Sinai Hospital has partnered with the Family League of Baltimore to provide the Healthy Families America perinatal home visiting service.
+Our role is to assist women during pregnancy and the first year of baby's life.
+We provide home visiting services to connect families with health and social services that enhance the lives of the entire family.
+For more information, contact Stephanie Cockrell at 410-601-5047 or email@example.com.

 Family Violence Program